Severswoed/GlowStatus/README.md

 ## � Available Versions

 GlowStatus has evolved through multiple versions, each designed for different use cases:
-- [v2.1.0](https://github.com/Severswoed/GlowStatus/releases/tag/v2.1.0) (Current) - Modern GUI with enhanced settings UI, comprehensive testing, and improved user experience
+- [v2.1.0](https://github.com/Severswoed/GlowStatus/releases/tag/v2.1.0) (Current) - Modern GUI with enhanced settings UI, comprehensive testing, and improved user experience and updated feature set, overlapping meeting aware, new settings ui.
   - Windows Chocolatey - `choco install glowstatus --version=2.1.0`
-- [v2.0.0](https://github.com/Severswoed/GlowStatus/tree/v2.0.0) - First GUI version with basic settings interface and tray application
+- [v2.0.0](https://github.com/Severswoed/GlowStatus/tree/v2.0.0) - First GUI version with basic settings interface and tray application with some features
-- [v1.0-MVP](https://github.com/Severswoed/GlowStatus/tree/v1.0-MVP) - Original CLI-based version for terminal and headless environments
+- [v1.0-MVP](https://github.com/Severswoed/GlowStatus/tree/v1.0-MVP) - Original CLI-based version for terminal and headless environments and is not feature rich.

 **Choosing Your Version:**
 - **Use v2.1.0** for the best user experience with modern UI and latest features